Free Software Foundation Europe

 The Free Software Foundation Europe e.V.
 (FSFE) is an organization that supports free software and all aspects of the free software movement in Europe, with registered chapters in several European countries.
 It is a registered voluntary association (German: eingetragener Verein) incorporated under German law.

 History

 FSFE was founded in 2001.
 It is the European sister organization of the USbased Free Software Foundation (FSF), although each foundation exists as a separate organization.

 In 2010, FSFE received the Theodor Heuss Medal in recognition of its work for freedom in the information society.

 Following the return of Richard Stallman to the FSF in 2021, the FSFE declared themselves "unable to collaborate" with the FSF.
+In January 2026, after governance and leadership changes within the FSF, the FSFE announced it would resume collaboration.